 What did you see?

 Mark each species as present or absent.
 You can add abundance and position data, and upload images, once you've marked a species as present.
+Please try to include a photo if present, as we will not be able to verify your observation without it.

 Do you have any additional comments about your shore or the survey, or questions for our seaweed researcher Prof. Juliet Brodie?